ASaiM/hmp_mock_tests/doc/report/report.md

     \label{ebi_pipeline}
 \end{figure}

-OTUs with taxonomic assignation are extracted and aggregated to compute relative abundances of each clade at all taxonomic levels.

-For functional analysis, 3 types of results are generated with *EBI metagenomics* pipeline (Figure \ref{ebi_pipeline}): matches with InterPro, complete GO annotations and GO slim annotations.
-Here for comparison purpose, we focus on GO slim annotations.
+To ease comparison with ASaiM results, *EBI metagenomics* pipeline results were downloaded from *EBI metagenomics* database and formatted.
+First, to compute relative abundances of each clade at all taxonomic levels, OTUs with taxonomic assignation are extracted and aggregated.
+Second, *EBI metagenomics* pipeline generates 3 types of functional results (Figure \ref{ebi_pipeline}): matches with InterPro, complete GO annotations and GO slim annotations.
+Here, we focus on GO slim annotations.
 The annotations are formatted to extract relative abundances (in percentage) of GO slim term annotations inside each GO slim term category (cellular components, biological processes and molecular functions).

 ## Analyses using ASaiM framework

 Main workflow (Supplementary material 1) of the ASaiM framework is used to analyze both datasets.
-For these analyses, ASaiM framework is deployed on a computer with Debian GNU/Linux System, 8 cores Intel(R) Xeon(R) at 2.40 GHz and 32 Go of RAM.
-During workflow execution, size of used memory and execution time are checked (Table \ref{computation_stats}).
-Workflow execution is relatively fast: < 5h and < 5h30 for datasets with 1,225,169 and 1,386,198 sequences respectively (Table \ref{computation_stats}).
+The ASaiM framework were deployed on a computer with Debian GNU/Linux System, 8 cores Intel(R) Xeon(R) at 2.40 GHz and 32 Go of RAM.
+On this computer, the workflow execution is relatively fast: < 5h and < 5h30 for datasets with 1,225,169 and 1,386,198 sequences respectively (Table \ref{computation_stats}).
 The most time-consuming step is functional profiling using *HUMAnN2* [@abubucker_metabolic_2012] which last $\simeq$ 64% of overall time execution (Table \ref{computation_stats}).
 Size of the process in memory is stable over workflow execution (variability inferior to 40 kb) (Table \ref{computation_stats}).

 \begin{table}[h!]
 \centering